Marinus Willett: Personal life, family, and legacy

 Throughout his life, Willett was "[very] interested in social services and the needs of [American] citizens", establishing several relief centers, medical centers, and hospitals in New York City "to assist the needy".
 Having amassed a personal fortune through land speculation and the purchase of confiscated Loyalist estates after the Revolutionary War, Willett invested in these medical institutions and took an active interest in their management until his death in 1830.

 Willett was one of the original members of the Society of the Cincinnati, a fraternal hereditary society founded in 1783; the society's membership was restricted to those who had served as military officers in the Continental Army during the American Revolutionary War.
 In 1791, Willett commissioned American painter Ralph Earl to paint a full-length portrait of him.
 In c.
 1802, he paid for the neoclassicist artist John Vanderlyn to paint his wife Margaret and son Marinus Jr.

 Over the course of his life, Willett married thrice.
 In 1760, he married Mary Pearsee, and had one child together, a son named Marinus, Jr. who died in 1778.
-After Mary passed away in 1793, Willett remarried to a widow named Susannah Vardill; the marriage ended in 1799, when she filed for divorce from him.
+After Mary died in 1793, Willett remarried to a widow named Susannah Vardill; the marriage ended in 1799, when she filed for divorce from him.
 Willett remarried again for a third and final time to Margaret Bancker c.
 1800, with whom he had five children: Marinus Jr., William, Edward, Elbert, and Margaret.

 Numerous locations were named after Willett both during and after his life.
 A street in Albany, New York, bordering Washington Park, was named in honor of Willett, as was Willet, a town in Cortland County, New York.
 A memorial plaque commemorating Willett was fixed to a boulder in the Albany park in 1907.
 The boulder was struck numerous times in traffic collisions, so it was moved to a different location in 2006 in anticipation of the park's 200th anniversary.